justdev-chris/SwiftBuild/README.md

 ## 🎨 Custom App Icon (Optional)

 ### Option 1: Use Default Icon
-The template includes a clean blue default icon.
+If no icon, then apple uses the default icon.
 No action needed.

 ### Option 2: Use Custom Icon
 1. Create a **1024x1024 PNG** icon